ariejan/firefly/README.md

 [1]: http://datamapper.org/

 # Usage

+Simply visit `http://:hostname/` and enter your `:api_key`.
+You can now shorten URLs.

+## Advanced usage

+You may also use the API to automate URL shortening.
+Here's how.

 Adding a URL is done by doing a simple POST request that includes the URL and your API key.